American Spectator (literary magazine): The Jewish Question

 The September 1933 issue featured a roundtable about the Jewish people's movement for a homeland titled "Editorial Conference (With Wine)."
 The piece was intended to be funny, but not received as humorous.
-Instead it was widely criticized as anti-Semitic.
+Instead it was widely criticized as antisemitic.
 The statements of Boyd, Nathan, O'Neill, and Cabell were openly derisive of Jewish people and their desire for a homeland.
-Dreiser, although in favor of a Jewish homeland, was nonetheless seen as anti-Semitic because he made stereotypical comments about the "shrewdness" of Jews when it came to money.
+Dreiser, although in favor of a Jewish homeland, was nonetheless seen as antisemitic because he made stereotypical comments about the "shrewdness" of Jews when it came to money.

-American journalist Hutchins Hapgood was among the most vocal critics of the piece, attacking Drieser as anti-Semitic in a letter that The American Spectator refused to publish.
+American journalist Hutchins Hapgood was among the most vocal critics of the piece, attacking Drieser as antisemitic in a letter that The American Spectator refused to publish.
 Hapgood's letter was finally published in the April 1935 issue of the Nation.

 Anti-Hitler position

 The editors of The American Spectator were among the first Americans to question the rise of fascism in Germany and to denounce the Nazi party.
 In an August 1933 front-page editorial, the paper warned about the imminent problems of Hitler's thinking.
-"That recently naturalized German, Herr Adolf Hitler, has undertaken to define Germanism and Aryanism with such a complete disregard for the ascertainable facts of biology, anthropology and German history that one wearily realizes that nothing but a reversal to medieval methods can help him and his followers in an intellectually indefensible position...
+"That recently naturalized German, Herr Adolf Hitler, has undertaken to define Germanism and Aryanism with such a complete disregard for the ascertainable facts of biology, anthropology and German history that one wearily realizes that nothing but a reversal to medieval methods can help him and his followers in an intellectually indefensible position....
 In brief, we turn back the clock of history, but the smell of tortured, burning flesh, the shadows of the Dark Ages, hang about it still."